Compactification of the moduli space of minimal instantons on the Fano threefold $V_4$

-\cite[Theorem 5.10]{Ku2} proved that for any (minimal) instanton bundle $E$ of on $V_4$, $\Phi^*(E)[-1]$ is a simple rank $2$ degree $0$ vector bundles on $C$.
-We generalized this result in the following theorem: \begin{thm} Let $E$ be an instanton sheaf on $V_4$, then $\mathcal{F}\coloneqq\Phi^*(E)[-1]$ is a semistable vector bundle of rank $2$ and degree $0$ on $C$. \end{thm}
+\cite[Theorem 5.10]{Ku2} proved that for any minimal instanton bundle $E$ on $V_4$, $\Phi^*(E)[-1]$ is a simple rank $2$ degree $0$ vector bundles on $C$.
+We generalized this result in the following theorem: \begin{thm} Let $E$ be a semistable rank $2$ sheaf with Chern classes $c_1=0$, $c_2=2$ and $c_3=0$ on $V_4$, then $\mathcal{F}\coloneqq\Phi^*(E)[-1]$ is a semistable vector bundle of rank $2$ and degree $0$ on $C$. \end{thm}

 \begin{proof} If $E$ is a vector bundle, by \cite[Theorem 5.10]{Ku2}, $\mathcal{F}=\Phi^*(E)[-1]$ is a rank $2$ degree $0$ vector bundle on $C$ such that

 where $\mathcal{R}$ is a second Raynaud bundle.
 By Lemma \ref{scurve}, $\mathcal{F}$ is semistable.\\ If $E$ is associated to a smooth conic $Y$, we have the exact triangle in $\mathcal{D}^b(V_4)$: